Chart Color Schemes

 Health performance in Yarra Valley is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Yarra Valley faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 48% of the total population, which totals around 8,280 people.
-This compares to 52.4% in Greater Melbourne and a national average of 55.3%.
+The rate of private health cover is low at approximately 48% of the total population, which consists of around 8,283 people.
+This compares to a rate of 52.4% in Greater Melbourne, and the national average of 55.3%.

-Mental health issues and arthritis are the most common medical conditions in the area, impacting 10.3% and 9.6% of residents respectively.
-However, 64.6% of residents declare themselves completely clear of medical ailments compared to 66.9% across Greater Melbourne.
-The area has 21.2% of residents aged 65 and over, totaling around 3,629 people, which is higher than the 19.4% in Greater Melbourne.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 10.3% and 9.6% of residents respectively.
+A total of 64.6% of residents declare themselves completely clear of medical ailments, compared to 66.9% across Greater Melbourne.
+The area has 21.2% of residents aged 65 and over, which consists of around 3,630 people, a figure higher than the 19.4% in Greater Melbourne.

 Frequently Asked Questions - Health